ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 The parameters are:

  * loader: Ansible's DataLoader.
-The DataLoader can read files, auto load JSON/YAML and decrypt vaulted data, and cache read files.
+The DataLoader can read files, auto-load JSON/YAML and decrypt vaulted data, and cache read files.
  * path: this is 'directory data' for every inventory source and the current play's playbook directory, so they can search for data in reference to them. ``get_vars`` will be called at least once per available path.
  * entities: these are host or group names that are pertinent to the variables needed.
 The plugin will get called once for hosts and again for groups.